Learn how to add, edit, give access or restrict access to users as well as manage your user dashboard in Kotobee Author.

 For a play by play on how to manage Library user permissions, watch the video below:

 - Click on the Libraries item in the left column.

 - Select your library from the dropdown list.
-For library management, you will spend most of your time on this part of Kotobee Author.
+For library management, you will spend most of your time in this part of Kotobee Author.

-Select Users from the left column under Libraries.
+- Select Users from the left column under Libraries.
 You will see a listing of all the users in your system.